0 %

 Research Goals

-3. Validate how tenant admins expect to manage users and permissions
+3. Validate how tenant admins expect to manage users and permissions.

 Research Methods Used

-• Platform operations
+• Platform operations.

-• Customer support
+• Customer support.

-• Security / compliance
+• Security and compliance.

 Key Insights:

-• Investigating a billing issue
+• Investigating a billing issue.

-• Enabling a beta feature for select tenants
+• Enabling a beta feature for select tenants.

-• Responding to a system alert
+• Responding to a system alert.

 This surfaced friction points around:

-• Context switching
+• Context switching across screens and systems.

-• Repetitive manual actions
+• Repetitive, manual actions for routine tasks.

 Dashboard